if-ai/BAGEL/README.md

 ## FAQ

 ### 1. VRAM Requirements
+VRAM requirements vary significantly based on the model version and precision:
-The official recommendation for generating a 1024×1024 image is over 80GB GPU memory.
-However, multi-GPU setups can distribute the memory load.
-For example:
+- **Original BAGEL-7B-MoT (bfloat16, `.safetensors`)**: The official recommendation for generating a 1024×1024 image is over 80GB GPU memory.
   - **Single GPU**: A100 (40GB) takes approximately 340-380 seconds per image.
   - **Multi-GPU**: 3 RTX3090 GPUs (24GB each) complete the task in about 1 minute.
-- **Compressed Model**: Using the DFloat11 version requires only 22GB VRAM and can run on a single 24GB GPU, with peak memory usage around 21.76GB (A100) and generation time of approximately 58 seconds.
+- **Compressed Model (DFloat11, `.safetensors`)**: Using the DFloat11 version requires only 22GB VRAM and can run on a single 24GB GPU, with peak memory usage around 21.76GB (A100) and generation time of approximately 58 seconds.
+(This refers to a specific version, check model card for details).
+- **FP8 Model (`.safetensors`)**: The [BAGEL-7B-MoT-FP8 model by meimeilook](https://huggingface.co/meimeilook/BAGEL-7B-MoT-FP8/tree/main) aims to reduce VRAM further.
+This is loaded by selecting "fp8..." precision in the BAGEL Model Loader node. *Note: Currently not fully compatible with these nodes.*
+- **INT8 Safetensors Model (`model_int8.safetensors`)**: The [BAGEL-7B-MoT-INT8 by Gapeleon](https://huggingface.co/Gapeleon/bytedance_BAGEL-7B-MoT-INT8/tree/main) also provides `model_int8.safetensors`.
+This can be loaded by selecting "int8" precision in the BAGEL Model Loader node.
+It offers reduced VRAM compared to bfloat16.
+- **INT8 GGUF Model**: The GGUF version from the same repository offers significant VRAM reduction and is designed for broader hardware compatibility (e.g., CPU inference, different GPU architectures) when used with a GGUF-specific loader. *Note: These ComfyUI-BAGEL nodes do not directly load GGUF files; use a separate GGUF loader node for those.*

-For more details, visit the [GitHub issue](https://github.com/ByteDance-Seed/Bagel/issues/4).
+For more details on the original model's VRAM, visit the [GitHub issue](https://github.com/ByteDance-Seed/Bagel/issues/4).

-### 2. Quantized Version
+### 2. Quantized Versions (FP8, INT8)
-A quantized version of BAGEL is currently under development, which aims to reduce VRAM requirements further.
+- **FP8 (`.safetensors`)**: An FP8 version ([meimeilook/BAGEL-7B-MoT-FP8](https://huggingface.co/meimeilook/BAGEL-7B-MoT-FP8/tree/main)) is available.
+Select the "fp8..." precision in the BAGEL Model Loader.
+It is not yet fully compatible with these custom nodes.
+- **INT8 (`.safetensors`)**: An INT8 version is available, for example, `model_int8.safetensors` from [Gapeleon/bytedance_BAGEL-7B-MoT-INT8](https://huggingface.co/Gapeleon/bytedance_BAGEL-7B-MoT-INT8/tree/main).
+Select the "int8" precision in the BAGEL Model Loader for these files.
+- **INT8 (GGUF)**: A GGUF version from the same Gapeleon repository is also available.
+This format is recommended for users seeking the lowest VRAM and widest compatibility (including CPU) but requires a GGUF-specific loader node, not the ones provided in this package.

+### 3. Flash Attention
+Flash Attention is recommended for faster inference, especially on compatible NVIDIA GPUs.
+See the "Flash Attention Installation" section for setup instructions.
+Remember to match Python, CUDA, and PyTorch versions.

-### 3. NameError: 'Qwen2Config' is not defined
+### 4. NameError: 'Qwen2Config' is not defined
-This issue is likely related to environment or dependency problems.
+This issue is likely related to environment or dependency problems, or an incorrect installation of the BAGEL model components.
+Ensure all dependencies from `requirements.txt` are installed and the model files are correctly placed.
 For more information, refer to [this GitHub issue](https://github.com/neverbiasu/ComfyUI-BAGEL/issues/7).

+### 5. Future GGUF Support
+Support for GGUF model versions (like the INT8 GGUF) is planned for a future update to these custom nodes.
+This will allow for easier use of quantized models with potentially lower VRAM requirements.
+*Correction: While GGUF is a popular format, these BAGEL nodes are primarily focused on the `.safetensors` based model structure.
+For GGUF, please use dedicated GGUF loader nodes available in the ComfyUI ecosystem.*